MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 A pointer to an [`LVFINDINFO`](/windows/win32/api/commctrl/ns-commctrl-lvfindinfow) structure containing information about the item to be searched for.

 *`nStart`*\
 Index of the item to begin the search with, or -1 to start from the beginning.
-The item at *`nStart`* is excluded from the search if *`nStart`* is not equal to -1.
+The item at *`nStart`* is excluded from the search if *`nStart`* isn't equal to -1.

 ### Return Value